upstox/upstox-php/examples/websocket/market_data/README.md

 ## Understanding the Code

-The script first sets up an SSL context and an OAuth2 access token for authorization.
-It fetches the authorized redirect URI from the Upstox server and uses this to establish a connection to the WebSocket server.
+The script first fetches the authorized redirect URI from the Upstox server using a valid access token and utilizes this URI to establish a connection with the WebSocket server.

-The script sends a subscription request for "NSE_INDEX|Nifty Bank" and "NSE_INDEX|Nifty 50".
-When it receives data from the server, it decodes the protobuf data into a FeedResponse object, converts this object into a JSON string, and then prints the JSON string.
+Then the script sends a subscription request for "NSE_INDEX|Nifty Bank" and "NSE_INDEX|Nifty 50".
+When it receives data from the server, it decodes the protobuf data into a FeedResponse object, converts this object into a dictionary, and then prints the dictionary.

 ## Support

-If you encounter any problems or have any questions about this project, feel free to open an issue in this repository.
+If you encounter any problems or have any questions about this project, feel free to post it on our [Developer Community](https://community.upstox.com/c/developer-api/15).

 ## Disclaimer